-profit-split in the original Philco analysis-and in many cases thereafterwas based on a bundle of different IP rights, including patents, know-how; trade names, and copyrights.
+Profit-split in the original Philco case-and in many

+cases thereafter-was based on a bundle of different IP rights, including patents, know how, trade names, and copyrights.
 This bundling seems to be usual practice in IP licensing.
-Out of 13,078 license agreements with unredacted running royalty rates listed in the RoyaltySource database, 83% comprise bundles of various IP rights, and no more than 13% are pure play license agreements covering one specific IP only.19 However, IP valuation and litigation is often about one particular IP; the bundle is more typical in transfer pricing for subsidiaries.
+Out of 13,078 license agreements with unredacted running royalty rates listed in the RoyaltySource database, 83 percent comprise bundles of various IP rights, and no more than 13 percent are pure play license agreements covering one specific IP only.20 However, IP valuation and litigation is often about one particular IP; the bundle is more typical in transfer pricing for subsidiaries.
 The following discussion takes a closer look at the valuation of one particular intangible asset, namely trademarks (or brands).

-Exhibit 6 illustrates the frequency distribution of trademark profit-split which-being a part of the total licensable asset bundle-must necessarily be lower (further left) than the distribution for all intangibles in Exhibit 5.
-The analysis shows that trademarks (or brands) account for an average of 13.1% of enterprise value or future profits.
-The median of the distribution is 6.6%.
-With regard to the classic profit-split rule of 25%, this would be far too high to be applied as a rule of thumb on a pure play trademark alone.
-Again, the bandwidth over all different trademarks in the sample is very high, ranging from close to zero up to over 100%.20
+6 illustrates Exhibit the frequency distribution trademark profit-split whichbeing a part of the total licensable asset bundle-must necessarily be lower (further left) than the distribution for all intangibles in exhibit 5.
+The analysis shows that trademarks (or brands) account for an average of 13.1 percent of enterprise value or future profits.
+The median of the distribution is 6.6 percent.
+With regard to the classic profit-split rule of 25 percent, this would be far too high to be applied as a rule of thumb on a pure play trademark alone.
+Again, the bandwidth over all different trademarks in the sample is very high, ranging from close to zero up to over 100 percent.21

 It is immediately clear that a brand of Swiss luxury watches must make a much higher contribution to profit than the trade name of an oil well drilling business in Idaho.
-Or in the case of a natural cat litter business, the value of the brand accounts for nearly 100% of enterprise value; the business sources the packaged products from a quarry mill nearby; it has no own production or technology, and no relations to end customers.
+Or in the case of a natural cat litter business, the value of the brand accounts for nearly 100 percent of enterprise value; the business sources the packaged products from a quarry mill nearby; it has no own production or technology, and no relations to end customers.
 Almost all of its enterprise value is driven by the brand.
-As the Court of Appeals concluded in Uniloc, "evidence ... must be tied to the relevant facts and circumstances of the particular case at issue."
+As the Court of Appeals concluded in Uniloc, "evidence ...must be tied to the relevant facts and circumstances of the particular case at issue."